Collaboration Guidelines

 - Agree on how and when to post your collab on the FAWM site

-- Agree on future plans, if any, for the song
+- Agree on future plans for the song (if any)

-Collabs should be fun.
+Collabs should be fun!
 Don't offer to collaborate with someone unless you actually want to and have the time.
 Don't leave things to the last minute, either.
 If you can, agree on a deadline for completing your part of a project well before FAWM is over.

 Although the emphasis in FAWM is on writing songs, fawmers may also collaborate on production elements (e.g., having another fawmer sing, play an instrument solo, or add some other layer to an otherwise complete recording).